Treatments and drugsBy Mayo Clinic Staff

 - Cromolyn sodium.
-This medication is available as an over-the-counter nasal spray that must be used several times a day.
-It's also available in eyedrop form with a prescription (Crolom).
+This is available as an over-the-counter nasal spray that must be used several times a day.
+It's also available in eye drop form with a prescription (Crolom).
 It helps relieve hay fever symptoms by preventing the release of histamine.
-Cromolyn sodium doesn't have serious side effects, and it's most effective when you begin using it before your symptoms start.
+Most effective when you start using before you have symptoms, Cromolyn sodium doesn't have serious side effects.

 Other treatments for hay fever include:

-- Allergic rhinitis (hay fever).
-American Academy of Allergy, Asthma and Immunology. http://www.acaai.org/allergist/allergies/types/rhinitis/Pages/default.aspx.
-Accessed March 30, 2012.
+- Rhinitis overview.
+American Academy of Allergy, Asthma and Immunology. http://www.aaaai.org/conditions-and-treatments/allergies/rhinitis.aspx.
+Accessed April 19, 2015.

 - de Shazo RD, et al. Allergic rhinitis: Clinical manifestations, epidemiology and diagnosis. http://www.uptodate.com/home.
 Accessed April 19, 2015.

 - Allergies and hay fever.
 American Academy of Otolaryngology — Head and Neck Surgery. http://www.entnet.org/node/1347.
 Accessed April 19, 2015.

 - AAAAI Allergy and asthma drug guide.
 American Academy of Allergy, Asthma and Immunology. http://www.aaaai.org/conditions-and-treatments/treatments/drug-guide.aspx.
 Accessed April 19, 2015.

 - de Shazo RD, et al. Pharmacotherapy of allergic rhinitis. http://www.uptodate.com/home.
 Accessed April 19, 2015.

 - Norman PS.
 Subcutaneous immunotherapy for allergic disease: Indications and efficacy. http://www.uptodate.com/home.
 Accessed April 20, 2015.